lmc2179/lmc2179.github.io/drafts/top_trains.md

 ![alt text](image-10.png)

-Does it tell us anything about the seasonal cycle?
+What does this tell us about the seasonal cycles of L train usage?

-October is busiest, a well documented fact https://www.nytimes.com/2013/11/21/nyregion/in-october-a-day-for-the-new-york-city-subways-ridership-record-book.html
+* October is busiest month, a fact that is well known ([see the NYT for more](https://www.nytimes.com/2013/11/21/nyregion/in-october-a-day-for-the-new-york-city-subways-ridership-record-book.html)) .

-September is low

-February is always a big dip after jan; though it is the shortest

-res.seasonal/res.trend is neat too - seasonal effects cause the trend to move around -15-+10 % depending
+* September, on the other hand, is a very low ridership month.
+* February tends to be a big dip after January - but it's worth keeping in mind that February has fewer days, which is probably part of the explanation (the bitter cold of the subway in February probably doesn't help).

+Comparing the seasonal and trend components using `res.seasonal/res.trend` is interesting too - that will show you how large the "seasonal effect" is compared to the long-term trend.

 ### Residual component

+Lastly, lets look at the residual component.
+The residuals tell us where a smooth trend + monthly cycle _don't_ account for what's measured.
+Residuals much larger than the rest are where the model is "surprised" by a sudden change in some month.
+If the model captures all the relevant structure, then the residuals will look like a normally distributed fuzz around zero.

 ```python
 # Residual view